widro/archive_ip_version7/plugins/wp-super-cache/readme.txt

 == Installation ==
 1. You should have the Apache mod mime and mod rewrite modules installed and WordPress custom permalinks (Settings->Permalinks) enabled.
 PHP safe mode should be disabled.
 If any of those are missing or off you can still use PHP or legacy caching.
 2. If you have WP-Cache installed already, please disable it.
-Edit wp-config.php and make sure the WP_CACHE define is deleted, and remove the files wp-content/wp-cache-config.php and wp-content/advanced-cache.php.
+Edit wp-config.php and make sure the WP_CACHE and WPCACHEHOME defines are deleted, and remove the files wp-content/wp-cache-config.php and wp-content/advanced-cache.php.
 These will be recreated when you install this plugin.
 3. Upload this directory to your plugins directory.
 It will create a 'wp-content/plugins/wp-super-cache/' directory.
 4. If you are using WordPress MU or WordPress Multisite you can install the plugin in the ordinary plugins folder and activate it "network wide".
 5. WordPress users should go to their Plugins page and activate "WP Super Cache".